jettro/semi-website/_documentation/weaviate/current/weaviate-cluster-service/authentication.md

 {% include badges.html %}

-If you are using the Weaviate Cluster Service (WCS) you can set the `"requiresAuthentication": true` option when provisioning your cluster.
-This will protect the new Weaviate instance with [OpenID Connect](https://openid.net/connect/) (OIDC) Authentication.
-This guide helps you obtain a token and use it with Weaviate.
+If you are using the Weaviate Cluster Service (WCS) you can protect your cluster with [OpenID Connect](https://openid.net/connect/) (OIDC) Authentication.

 ## Index